 Medicines may be taken as usual the day before the test.

-What are the prep instructions the morning of a Pediatric Capsule Endoscopy?
+What are the prep instructions the morning of a pediatric wireless capsule endoscopy (WCE)?

 Allow enough time to get to the hospital on time.
 If you arrive late, the procedure WILL BE cancelled.